 An often-heard mantra by privacy advocates, especially related to Facebook, is that if you’re not paying for the product, you ARE the product.
 That said and since it might not be the best idea to simply go with the email offered by your hosting provider it might be a good idea to look for a proper email provider and there are plenty to choose from.

-I was facing this question in summer 2019 and finally decided for ProtonMail, a service founded by former CERN physicist Andy Yen and others in 2013.
-After a glorious Indiegogo campaign the venture evolved into a full-scale business, serving nowadays more than 10 million users and setting industry standards about email security.
+I was facing this question in summer 2019 and finally decided in favor of ProtonMail, a service founded by former CERN physicist Andy Yen and others in 2013.
+After a glorious Indiegogo campaign, the venture evolved into a full-scale business, serving nowadays more than 10 million users and setting industry standards about email security.

 Among others these three points excited me most about ProtonMail: